Drawn from our Profile of a Saint

 Often juxtaposed with content knowledge, such characteristics have been called numerous names, including 21st century skills

 , survival skills

 , essential character skills

-, and “non-cognitive” skills, which remains the most prevalent term in the field, even though such characteristics are inherently cognitive and directly connected to our brains and how we think, learn, and behave.
+, and "non-cognitive" skills, which remains a prevalent term in the field, even though such characteristics are inherently cognitive and directly connected to our brains and how we think, learn, and behave.

-Numerous studies have shown positive correlations between “non-cognitive” skills and a wide array of educational, social, and professional outcomes, including better academic performance, personal health and well-being, relationships, job performance, and wages.
+Numerous studies have shown positive correlations between essential character skills and a wide array of educational, social, and professional outcomes, including better academic performance, personal health and well-being, relationships, job performance, and wages.
 Recent research also indicates that employers

 are increasingly seeking people with these skills because they have what it takes to succeed.